 Fronted by a terraced-event lawn offering panoramic views of the ninth and 18th holes, the clubhouse is preceded by a magnificent Walk of Fame entryway and features displays depicting the history and legends of the PGA TOUR and THE PLAYERS Championship.

 In advance of THE PLAYERS 2017, the PGA TOUR made significant investments in the creation of an entry experience as grand as the clubhouse itself and befitting the world-class stature of THE PLAYERS; and upgrades to fan parking and routing to ensure the entire experience – from arrival to departure – is the best on TOUR.

-When the best golfers in the world descend on Ponte Vedra Beach in early May for THE PLAYERS Championship, coverage is at an all-time high thanks to live telecasts on NBC and Golf Channel reaching more than 200 countries and territories around the world.
+When the best golfers in the world descend on Ponte Vedra Beach for THE PLAYERS Championship, coverage is at an all-time high thanks to live telecasts on NBC and Golf Channel reaching more than 220 countries and territories around the world.
 In addition, digital platforms and radio broadcasts give fans myriad options to catch all the action THE PLAYERS Stadium Course at TPC Sawgrass has to offer.
-In 2016, there was a strong presence onsite from Golf Channel, ESPN and Snapchat, making THE PLAYERS the center of the sporting world in early May.